 SUPERVISION OF LABORATORY WORK IN BIOLOGY.
-An opportunity to gain valuable experience preparing materials for biology exercises while leading a group of less experienced students to do experiments in biology.
+An opportunity to gain valuable experience preparing materials for biology exercises while assisting a group of less experienced students to do experiments in biology (see Biology 21).
 Students will work closely with the instructors of the course and will be responsible for one or two teams of students.
 Can be used to fulfill part of senior seminar requirement, especially for secondary education students.
-Prerequisites: junior or senior biology major status or equivalent.
-Biology 30, Mr. Beebe and Mr. Ten Broek.
+Prerequisite: junior or senior biology major status or equivalent.
+Biology 30, Mr. Beebe, Mr. Ten Broek.